qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   You can then right-click another layer and select :guilabel:`Paste All Styles` to apply the copied styles.
   Saved styles are listed in the layer context menu, allowing quick switching between them.

+* :guilabel:`Add...`: creates a new style based on the current one.

+* :guilabel:`Remove Current`: removes the currently active style (available only when multiple styles exist).

+* :guilabel:`Rename Current...`: renames the currently active style.

+* :guilabel:`Load Style...`: loads a style from an external style file and applies it to the layer.

+* :guilabel:`Save Style...`: saves the current layer style to an external style file for reuse.

 .. _store_style: